FlorianProdinger/MAPS2/README.md

 The first version (i.e. MAPS) was published by Li & Hingamp et al. (2018) and was mostly based on bash and python.
 The current version was built on R, bash and python and incorporates dada2 (Callahan et al. 2016).

-The main script "MAPS2_main_pipeline.tcsh" is the MAPS2 pipeline.
-It calls in succession these steps:

 ## How to use MAPS2
 MAPS2 can be used with and without the qsub system.
 However other software and applications are necessary: